esl/virtual-elixirconf-eu-jekyll/_talks/Lumen.md

 ---
 speaker: hans-josephsen
 speaker_name: Hans Elias Josephsen
-talk: Lumen Keynote
+talk: Lumen
 audience: Beginner
-published: false

 ---
-<p>Lumen is a new compiler and runtime for BEAM languages, targeting WebAssembly.
-This talk will serve as an introduction to the Lumen project, along with a progress update from the Lumen team.</p>
+Lumen is a new compiler and runtime for BEAM languages, targeting WebAssembly.
+This talk will serve as an introduction to the Lumen project, along with a progress update from the Lumen team.